github/explore/topics/tic-80/index.md

 github_url: https://github.com/nesbox/TIC-80
 created_by: Vadim Grigoruk
 ---
-TIC-80 is a fantasy computer for making, playing and sharing tiny games.
+TIC-80 is a tiny computer which you can use to make, play, and share tiny games.
+There are built-in tools for development: code, sprites, maps, sound editors and the command line, which is enough to create a mini retro game.